 Lighthouse Hill: Store and release that operates in re-regulating mode.

 The Salmon River Project consists of two existing developments located on the Salmon River in the Towns of Redfield and Orwell, Oswego, New York.
-The two developments progressing downstream towards Lake Ontario are: Bennetts Bridge and Lighthouse Hill located at approximately 18 and 17 miles from where the river meets Lake Ontario.
+The two developments progressing downstream towards Lake Ontario are: Bennetts Bridge dam at river mile 18 and Lighthouse Hill dam located at approximately river mile 13.8 from where the river meets Lake Ontario.

 - a 607-foot-long and 45-foot-high concrete gravity dam with a reinforced concrete intake structure 92 feet long by 39.5 feet wide by 53 feet high, The dam is comprised of a 107-foot-long non-overflow section with crest elevation at 942 feet (USGS), a 244 foot long un-gated spillway section with crest elevation at 935 feet, equipped with 2-foot-high flashboards, and a 256 foot long gated spillway section with crest elevation at 926 feet, with eleven 11.5-foot-high by 20-foot-wide Taintor gates;